MatthewBayfield/unigrade/README.md

 If it does exist, the user is then provided the options of editing its module properties or to go back.
 If the module does not exist, the user is then required to choose the year for which it will be taught, before completing a series of yes or no equivalent inputs in order to assign the module properties.
 Finally, the user is required to input the number of credits the module is worth, with the input validated to ensure the credits number is a multiple of 15.
 The module is then added to the database, and feedback is printed to the terminal to confirm the module has been added.
-The user is then returned when ready to the modules interface.\n
+The user is then returned when ready to the modules interface.

 This screenshot demonstrates the process of adding a module: